These Reuben Crescent Rolls make a great St. Patrick’s Day appetizer or dinner. Easy to make and fun to eat, they will be a huge hit!

 They are perfect for a crowd.
 They make an easy appetizer.
 And everyone will love snacking on these at your St. Patrick’s Day party.

 Guys.
 Don’t skip the food at the St. Patrick’s Day party.
 If my early 20s taught me anything, it is that green beer and an empty stomach don’t mix.
-(Dumb graduate stunned problems.)
+(Dumb graduate student problems.)

 - Thousand Island Dressing